-Animator, photographer, musician, misanthrope.
-Self-taught in all these disciplines.
+Kajetan Obarski is an animator, photographer, musician, and self-proclaimed misanthrope.
+He's self-taught in all these disciplines.
 He reinterprets classic works of art, combines surrealism with dark humour, and his project Kiszkiloszki went viral.

 Animator, fotograf, muzyk